Tucky28/NatalieTucknott_T1A3/README.md

 2. Go to your terminal on your computer
 3. Change directory to NatalieTucknott_T1A3
    - If you're unsure of how to do this copy this code into your terminal `cd NatalieTucknott_T1A3`
+4. Move into the virtual environment (venv) by running the following code `source venv/bin/activate`
-4. Run the following code in your terminal `./run_pypet.sh`
+5. Run the following code in your terminal `./run_pypet.sh`

 Now you can start playing PyPet!